rakelord/PSAzureFunctions/README.md

 ## Retrieve Endpoint Manager Objects
 These functions are based on that the Connect-GraphAPI has been run and is authenticated, otherwise you will receive an error than you need to connect.
 ```
-# This creates a Powershell HashTable Object with the serialNumber as Key, for example $EndpointDevice['COMPUTER-XXXXXX']
+# This creates a Powershell HashTable Object with the serialNumber as Key.
+# Example $EndpointDevice['COMPUTER-XXXXXX']
 Get-EndpointManagerDevices -AsHashTable -LogToFile "<True/False>"

 # This gives you a normal Powershell Object